 The total amount of tuition and general fees is determined each semester by the student's residency status, and the number of hours in which the student enrolls.
-Regular tuition and fees will be charged for audited courses.
+Anyone auditing courses will be charged all tuition and fee rates.

 For more information please contact Director of Admissions | (620) 276-9608